[Latest Update November 2025]

 Key Considerations for a Golf Mat

 Although they may look very similar to the untrained eye, not all mats are the same.
-And with the number of options available on the market, it may be overwhelming for the everyday golfer make a purchasing decision.
+And with the number of options available on the market, it may be overwhelming for the everyday golfer to make a purchasing decision.
 So thinking through how you want to use the mat as part of your set up will help you narrow down your options and ensure you get the biggest bang for buck, and ultimately, improve your game.

 Usage frequency / Forgiveness - in general, the more balls you intend to hit the more forgiving a mat you should consider.
 Hitting off a thin/unforgiving mat off a hard surface repeatedly is a sure recipe for injury (yep, from personal experience).
 In the long run, your body will not allow you to hit down and through the ball and your ball striking will actually suffer as a result.